-Privacy Threat & Risk Assessment.
+- Privacy Threat & Risk Assessment.

-	Stephen was busy through 2013 presenting Lockstep's Privacy by Design methods to, amongst others, the iapp, Swinburne University, the Institute of Information Managers, the Systems Administrators Guild, the Privacy Reform and Compliance Forum, the Australian Institute of Professional Intelligence Officers and the AusCERT security conference.
+Stephen has presented Lockstep’s Privacy Engineering and Design methods to, amongst others, the iapp, Swinburne University, the Institute of Information Managers, the Systems Administrators Guild, the Privacy Reform and Compliance Forum, the Australian Institute of Professional Intelligence Officers and the AusCERT security conference.

 NSTIC Preliminary Privacy Evaluation Jan-Feb 2013